 Stage 1: When your offer is accepted

-This is the stage that usually takes place before you’ve instructed solicitors.
+This is stage one of our conveyancing timeline.
+This stage usually takes place before you’ve instructed solicitors.
 You’ll have been in touch with estate agents (probably more than one!) and you’ll have seen a number of properties.
 You’ve finally set your heart on the property of your dreams.
 You’ll have spoken to financial advisers to work out what you can afford, and you’ll have put in an offer (or possibly more than one!) until the vendor accepts and a provisional deal is agreed.
-There can often be quite a great deal of activity whilst terms are agreed, estate agents draw up heads of terms and you negotiate over whether they are leaving the oven and taking those hideous curtains.
+There can often be quite a great deal of activity whilst terms are agreed, estate agents draw up heads of terms and you negotiate over whether they are leaving the oven and taking those hideous curtains!
 This is the point at which you need to officially appoint your conveyancing solicitor, make a full mortgage application, pay your mortgage and survey fees and make a payment on account to your solicitors for searches.

 Stage 2: The solicitors start talking

 As soon as we’re instructed, we will make contact with the solicitors acting for the vendor.
-This usually happens around 5 days to a week after offer your offer has been accepting.
+This is the second key step in our conveyancing timeline.
+The process here usually happens around 5 days to a week after your offer has been accepting.
 We will check that they have the same information that we have (eg price, address of the property, any special terms, timetable etc).
-The vendor’s solicitor will send us a pack of papers, this includes the contract, proof of the vendor’s ownership, and information regarding the property such as what is being included in the sale, any rights of way over the property and all the other things we will need to know to advise you on any risks involved in the purchase.
+The vendor’s solicitor will send us a pack of papers; this includes the contract, proof of the vendor’s ownership, and information regarding the property such as what is being included in the sale, any rights of way over the property and all the other things we will need to know to advise you on any risks involved in the purchase.
 Once we have this pack, we will order the searches on the property such as the local authority search, which will tell us if any extensions done comply with building regulations.
 We will receive the searches back (which can take a couple of weeks) and then we will review all the information we have on the property.
-This usually leads to us asking the vendors solicitors for more information, which is called raising additional enquiries.
+This usually leads to us asking the vendors solicitors for more information, a procees called raising additional enquiries.
 The answers and further questions can go back and forth for a few weeks, or even months, before everything is ironed out.
 We don’t normally tell the client what the position is until we’ve got all the answers we need, as until we are certain of the position, there is no point in troubling you with something that may be an issue but may have a simple explanation.

 Stage 3: Being solicitors, we LOVE paperwork!